Nahian36/News-App-with-ALAN-AI/README.md

 # News-App-with-ALAN-AI
 This app is created based on ALAN AI which is a VOICE AI Platform and React.
-This app is very much interactive and can be manipulated easily using voice command.
+This app is very much interactive and can be manipulated easily using voice commands.

 ## Front Page